 The ISO/IEC 270001 family of standards, also known as the ISO 27000 series, is a series of best practices to help organisations improve their information security.

-Published by ISO (the International Organization for Standardization) and the IEC (International Electrotechnical Commission), the series provides a comprehensive overview of information security issues that organisations face.
+Published by ISO (the International Organization for Standardization) and the IEC (International Electrotechnical Commission), the series explains how to implement best-practice information security practices.

 The series consists of 46 individual standards, including ISO 27000, which provides an introduction to the family as well as clarifying key terms and definitions.